telerik/kendo-ui-core/docs/intro/installation/events-and-methods.md

     </script>
 ```

+## Known Limitations

-### Combining methods and events
+### Combine Methods and Events

 Note that the Kendo UI framework will not fire an event when the corresponding method is invoked.
-For example the select event of the Kendo UI PanelBar will not be fired, if you call the
-select method via the API.
+For example, the `select` event of the Kendo UI PanelBar widget will not be fired if you call the `select` method via the API.

 ## See Also